The edible city: Singapore’s urban and island foragers find food in the wild

 The unease is familiar to both urban and coastal foragers.

-Urban forager Michelle Tan, 42, founder of Urban Jungle Folks opened her interview with the pronouncement: “Foraging is highly illegal in Singapore.”
+Urban forager Michelle Tan, 42, founder of Urban Jungle Folks, opened her interview with the pronouncement: “Foraging is highly illegal in Singapore.”

-In response to queries from ST, NParks said it manages about 90 per cent of the 7 million trees on the island - in parks, gardens and on state land - all of which are off-limits to foragers who face fines of between $5,000 and $50,000 for illegal plucking.
+In response to queries from ST, NParks said it manages about 90 per cent of the seven million trees on the island – in parks, gardens and on state land – all of which are off-limits to foragers who face fines of between $5,000 and $50,000 for illegal plucking.

 Even weeds are considered plant parts that can be removed only by NParks’ staff.